 Step 5: Press Control/Command + I to invert the mask.

 Step 6: Set the foreground to white and paint over the flare very gradually until it begins to disappear.

 Frequently Asked Questions (FAQ)

 What are lens flares called and what causes them to appear in photos?

 They are also called lens glare or light flare.
 A lens flare is caused when non-image forming light scatters in the lens system after it hits the front element of a camera lens and reflects inside the lens.
-Zoom lenses are most susceptible because they have a large number of elements.
+Picking up the zoom lenses are most susceptible because they have a large number of elements.